devosc/docker/README.md

   - .:/var/www
 ```
 ## Start Project Container
-Inside the project directory, start the project container and proxy service (Traefik).
+Inside the project directory, start the project container and the shared services.
 ```
 docker-up -a
 ```